As election looms, Modi’s popularity wanes in rural India

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Now, facing criticism for not improving living standards in the countryside, where 70 percent of India´s 1.3 billion people live, analysts and farm economists said Modi would find it hard to repeat the feat in a general election due by May 2019.While it is risky to predict election outcomes in India, where religion and caste remain important issues – not to mention the influence of fickle regional parties - interviews with some of the state´s millions of farmers suggest rural angst could cost the government dearly.
-“No doubt, there was a wave for Modi in 2014, but farmers are disenchanted with him now,” said sugar cane grower Uday Vir Singh, 53, plonking down on a wicker chair and smoking his hookah.
+Now, facing criticism for not improving living standards in the countryside, where 70 percent of India´s 1.3 billion people live, analysts and farm economists said Modi would find it hard to repeat the feat in a general election due by May 2019.While it is risky to predict election outcomes in India, where religion and caste remain important issues not to mention the influence of fickle regional parties - interviews with some of the state´s millions of farmers suggest rural angst could cost the government dearly.

 "Modi promised to double farmers´ income but our earning has halved because of his apathy and anti-farmer policies.
 "Nearly half a dozen farmers sitting with Singh on a hand-woven rope cot, and many of others in Kairana - which elected a joint opposition candidate from a small regional party in a key by-election this week - accused Modi and the Uttar Pradesh administration, also run by the BJP, of failing to live up to their promises and overlooking the concerns of villagers.